yaqwsx/bcthesis/caching.md

-Our motivation for introduction of sub-states is straightforward -- provided the above-mentioned equality procedure and keeping as many trivial sub-states as possible, we produce smaller and more simple queries to an \smt solver.
-We also expect a high cache hit-rate, as in real-world programs, only very few variables has effect on current transformation of multi-state.
+Our motivation for introduction of sub-states is straightforward -- provided the above-mentioned equality procedure and keeping as many trivial sub-states as possible, we produce smaller and simpler queries to an \smt solver.
+We also expect a high cache hit-rate, as in real-world programs, only very few variables have effect on current transformation of multi-state.

 Compared to performing similar operations directly on the queries produced by
 \smt store, we can compute the the data dependencies on the fly with no significant overhead during path condition generation.
 Thus, we avoid the overhead of building a large query for an \smt solver followed by its analysis and slicing.
-Instead, we can directly produce small queries that can be cached and also take benefits of other optimizations in \symdivine, that can work on top of these small queries.
+Instead, we can directly produce small queries which can be cached and also take benefits of other optimizations in \symdivine, which can work on top of these small queries.
 We call this approach *dependency-based caching*.

 # Implementation of Partial Store